 These include the following:

-- SIPP (Self Invested Pension Plan): A SIPP gives the retirement investor a great deal of freedom to self-invest across a broad spectrum of asset classes.
+- SIPP (Self Invested Personal Pension): A SIPP gives the retirement investor a great deal of freedom to self-invest across a broad spectrum of asset classes.
 However, unless the SIPP member investor has a strong investment background, it is recommended that they use a wealth manager or other professional to manage their SIPP investments.
 A SIPP can be flexible, tax-efficient and useful for inheritance planning.
 Furthermore, there are three main types of SIPP: a full SIPP, a low-cost SIPP and a Hybrid SIPP.
 SIPPs remain subject to UK pension regulations.

 - QROPS (Qualifying Recognised Overseas Pension Scheme): Unlike a SIPP a QROPS is not governed by UK pension regulations, although there are a number of necessary reporting and other requirements.
 QROPS offer a great deal of flexibility, particularly in relation to inheritance and legacy planning.

 If you live in or are about to move to The Cayman Islands or another location in the Caribbean, Blacktower can help you consider the best way to structure your pension benefits, including the possibility of an international pension transfer.
 Contact us today by calling us or by using the online form at the top of this page.